nicklockwood/ShapeScript/docs/mac/literals.md

 }
 ```

 **Note:** object members are *unordered*, meaning that the order in which they are defined has no special significance.
-When looping through members of an object, the order will be alphabetical rather than the order in which the members were defined.
+When looping through members of an object, the order will be alphabetical rather than reflecting the order in which the members were defined.

 ---
 [Index](index.md) | Next: [Symbols](symbols.md)